Start Building Your Child’s Credit

 Scholarship and Financial Aid Verification

 Many scholarships, grants, and other forms of student financial assistance require verification of your child’s SSN to ensure that only eligible students receive these benefits.
-For instance, the Free Application for Federal Student Aid (FAFSA) requires students to provide their SSN to determine their eligibility for aid.
+For example, the Free Application for Federal Student Aid (FAFSA) requires students to provide their SSN to determine their eligibility for aid.
 Providing your child’s SSN enables schools to accurately verify whether your child meets the conditions for these programs.

 Fraud Prevention and Tax Reporting